copsTvFan/cops-episode-guide/guide.md

 **Palm Beach County, FL 19**

-- (4:53 AM Burglary in Progress) District 1 -- 911 Communications Center -- A
-  black woman calls saying she is watching two men breaking into cars and stealing the stereos at her apartment complex.
+- (4:53 AM Burglary in Progress) (changed to "4:53 PM Burglary in Progress" on Pluto) District 1 -- 911 Communications Center -- A black woman calls saying she is watching two men breaking into cars and stealing the stereos at her apartment complex.
 Deputy Gerard Morency takes the call.
 - An officer responds to a burglary in progress
 - a suspect refuses to present identification.